sp872-Sarang/Interactive-Lab-Hub/Lab 1/README.md

 ## Part D. Wizard the device

 \*\***Include your first attempts at recording the set-up video here.**\*\*
 <br>As I could not use the tinkerbelle, I decided to manually setup the light, made the sound and vibration.
-I added human interaction and story this time.
+This time, I added interaction and story.
 The video started by introducing my personal preference of the temperature of the water.
 Then I introduced the magic coaster (which was my phone for the demo purpose).
 At first, there was a cup with hot water on the 'magic coaster'.
 I poured the cold water to make it warm.
 After changing the temperature of the water, I mimic the sound notification and vibration and change the color of the screen to illustrate the interaction.
 Next time, I did the same thing, but making a cool water warm.

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
-<br>After reviewing our video, I found that I should provide more explanation on the changes that happened to the device to better explain how this device can effectively notify the user of the temperature.
+<br>After reviewing our video, I found that I should provide more storytelling and explanation on the changes that happened to the device to better explain how this device could effectively notify the user of the temperature.
+This could reflect what the user was thinking when notification(color, vibration, sound) was acting.

 ## Part E. Costume the device